otas01/portfolio-website/README.md

 - # Social media icons

-  - These link directly to my profiles on Twitter and Linkedin and I could easily be contacted there as well.
+  - These link directly to my profiles on Twitter and LinkedIn and I could easily be contacted there as well.

 - # Contact form

   - Again, I created the contact form with a snippet of Bootstrap 5 code from mdbootsrap.com .
 I used formspree to make the contact form work so I can receive the data entered.

-- # Porfolio
+- # Portfolio

   - There are a number of dummy images in the form of cards in the portfolio section just to show an example of how that section would look when it is populated with actual projects.
 Since this is my first ever website, there was no real project to include there.. for now...

 # Potential improvements

 - A better looking logo.
 I intend to get a more representative logo after I learn a bit about graphic design particularly for this logo.
-- Background image in landing page may be changed to a brighter, sharper image, even though this may neccessitate modifying a few colors
+- Background image in landing page may be changed to a brighter, sharper image, even though this may necessitate modifying a few colours
 - When I learn a bit more about javascript and some back end, I would use a proper method in getting form data

 # Responsive testing